 The underlying problem is that the change has not involved employees from the start.
 Too many well-intentioned leaders follow ineffective change strategies.
 Leaders need to better involve employees during organizational change.

-In our experience, however, while the top-down approach starts out fast and feels good for the leadership team, it is not easy for a few people to truly convince a lot of people to change.
 It often results in frustrated leaders, disenchanted employees, and sub-optimized change results because it does not consult with or involve the people required to carry out the desired changes from the very beginning.

 The most common warning sign of this ineffective change approach is that vast amounts of time and energy are devoted to communicating and selling change rather than designing, implementing, and discussing change with frontline managers and employees.